JuliaWeb/WebSockets.jl/README.md

 - Compression is not currenlty implemented, but easily adaptable.
 On local connections, there's probably not much to gain.
 - If you worry about milliseconds, TCP quirks like 'warm-up' time with low transmission speed after a pause can be avoided with heartbeats.
 High-performance examples are missing.
 - Garbage collection increases message latency at semi-random intervals, as is visible in  benchmark plots.
 Benchmarks should include non-memory-allocating examples.
+- Time prefixes in e.g. `@wslog` is not accurate.
+To accurately track sequences of logging messages, include the time in your logging message.

 ##### Debugging with WebSockets.ServeWS servers
 Error messages from run-time are directed to a .out channel.
 See inline docs: ?Websockets.serve.
+When using `readguarded` or `writeguarded`, errors are logged with `@debug` statements.
+Set the logging level of the logger you use to 'Debug', as in 'examples/count_with_logger.jl'.

 ##### Debugging with WebSockets.HTTP.listen servers
 Error messages may be sent as messages to the client.
 This may not be good practice if you're serving pages to the internet, but nice while developing locally.
 There are some inline comments in the source code which may be of help.